mcc-us/bookkeeping/_pages/1-glossary.md

 34. *EBITDA margin*: (EBITDA divided by revenue) can provide insights into a company's operational efficiency and profitability.

-35. *Fair market value*: The current value of an asset or the price the asset would bring if sold on the open market.
+35. *Fair market value*: FMV is the price an informed and willing buyer pays an informed and willing seller for an asset, assuming neither is under undue pressure.

 36. *Financial interest*: A claim on a company's profits or assets, typically represented by ownership through shares or investments, granting rights to dividends, voting power, and potential capital appreciation. **Think of An economic stake in a company**, expecting financial rewards.